Ghulam Mustafa Tabassum

-Ghulam Mustafa Tabassum (غُلام مُصطفا تبسّم, غُلام مُصطفیٰ تبسّم), (4 August 1899 – 7 Feb 1978) was a 20th-century poet.
+Ghulam Mustafa Tabassum (غُلام مُصطفا تبسّم, غُلام مُصطفیٰ تبسّم), (4 August 1899 – 7 February 1978) was a 20th-century poet.
 His pen name was Tabassum (تبسّم).

-He is best known for his many poems written for children, as the creator of the Tot Batot character, and as the translator of many poetical works from mostly Persian into Punjabi and Urdu languages.
+He is best known for his many poems written for children, as the creator of the Tot Batot character, and as the translator of many poetic works from mostly Persian into Punjabi and Urdu languages.

 Early life and career

 Sufi Tabassum was born on 4 August 1899 in Amritsar, Punjab, to parents of Kashmiri ancestry.
 He earned a master's degree in Persian language from Forman Christian College (FCC) in Lahore, Pakistan.
 He worked for and remained with Government College Lahore for his entire career, rising to head the Department of Persian Studies in 1943.
 Tabassum retired from Government College in 1954.

-Sufi Tabassum was also closely associated with the members of an informal literary circle called Niazmandan-i-Lahore.
+Sufi Tabassum was also closely associated with the members of an informal literary circle called Niazmandan-e-Lahore.
 This circle's members included Pakistan's noted literary personalities including Patras Bokhari, Abdul Majeed Salik, Imtiaz Ali Taj, M. D. Taseer, Chiragh Hasan Hasrat, Hafeez Jalandhari, Abdur Rahman Chughtai and Majeed Malik.
 Sufi Tabassum also edited the magazine Lail-o-Nahar for a while in addition to working for Radio Pakistan, Pakistan Arts Council and Iqbal Academy.

-In Pakistan, he is considered to be a pioneer in children's poetry.
-His popular poems for children are Totbatot and Jhoolnay.
+In Pakistan, he is considered a pioneer in children's poetry.
+Totbatot and Jhoolnay are his popular poems for children.

-His poetry featured on radio and television
+Poems

-For fifty years, he was actively participating on Radio Pakistan and Pakistan Television poetry events.
+For fifty years, he was actively participating in Radio Pakistan and Pakistan Television poetry events.
 His poems were used as the lyrics of several songs sung by Noor Jehan, Naseem Begum, Farida Khanum and Ghulam Ali.